jbpoline/talk_Wellcome_01April2015/talk.md

 ## Conclusion: What shall we do about it

-> * Train the new generation of scientist in computation, statistics
+> * Train the new generation of scientist in computation, statistics, open science
-> * NIH answers:
-    - Data Discovery Index, checklists
-    - online forum for open discussions,
-    - change in funding and bio, anonymize peer review, etc.
-> * Work with journals and editors to accept well powered null findings
-> * OSF, many lab and community based projects, METRICS (Meta-Research) institutes
+> * multiply initiatives like OSF, many lab and community based projects, METRICS (Meta-Research) institutes
+> * Work with journals and editors to accept well powered null findings, replication studies
-> * Reward people who produce re-usable science
+> * Foster a culture of re-usable science through new grants/publications calls and guidelines
+> * Foster the "replicate and advance" culture.

 ## Acknowledgement